 Based on evidence from similar eradications around the world, studies done on LHI, the physical and chemical properties of the bait and toxin and the relatively small quantity used in a one-off eradication, the risk to the environment and most species from the REP was shown to be very low.

 The only species considered to be at significant risk from the REP were the LHI Woodhen and LHI Currawong.
-Mitigation is in place to manage risks to these two species through a detailed plan to manage large proportions of the populations of these two species in captivity during the REP. The captive management component of the REP will be managed by animal husbandry experts from Taronga Zoo including vets, vet nurses and experts in bird management.
+Mitigation was put in place to manage risks to these two species through a detailed plan to manage large proportions of the populations of these two species in captivity during the REP. The captive management component of the REP has been managed by animal husbandry experts from Taronga Zoo including vets, vet nurses and experts in bird management.
 Both species have previously been held in captivity before with no observable ill effects (read more).
-With the captive management in place, it is considered unlikely that the REP will have a significant impact on woodhens or currawongs.
+With the captive management in place, it was considered unlikely that the REP will have a significant impact on woodhens or currawongs.
+Indeed, the observed impact on captive species has been limited with birds remaining healthy and many even improving in condition during their time in captive management.

 Reports – Trial research

-An extensive monitoring program will be conducted before, during and after the REP.
+An extensive monitoring program is being conducted before, during and after the REP.

-- Monitoring of weather in the lead up to and during the REP. This will ensure bait can be distributed safely and effectively and not during adverse weather conditions.
+- Monitoring of weather in the lead up to and during the REP. This ensured bait was distributed safely and effectively and not during adverse weather conditions.

-- Monitoring for non-target species deaths after bait distribution to ensure there are no unexpected impacts to endemic species.
+- Monitoring for non-target species deaths after bait distribution ensuring there are no unexpected impacts to endemic species.

 - Monitoring breakdown of baits after distribution.
-This will provide confidence in bait breakdown prior to release of captive managed species.
+This provides confidence in bait breakdown prior to release of captive managed species (woodhens and currawongs).

 - Soil monitoring before and after bait distribution.
-This will provide evidence that pollution has not occurred.
+So far, this has provided evidence that pollution has not occurred.

-- Random sampling will be conducted on water bodies on the island to monitor Brodifacoum levels before and after the bait drop.
-This will provide evidence that pollution has not occurred and water is safe to drink.
+- Random sampling has been conducted on water bodies on the island to monitor brodifacoum levels before and after the bait drop.
+This has so far provided evidence that pollution has not occurred and water is safe to drink.

-- Monitoring of Woodhen post release.
+- Monitoring of Woodhen post release (expected Spring 2019).
 This will provide evidence of recovery.

 - Monitoring of free-ranging currawong and captive Currawong LHPC post-release.
 This will provide evidence of impacts and recovery.